atiq-cs/cpp/Win32/OOP/P03_Wnd/ReadMe.md

 ## P03 Window Based Template
+\*\* *Note this is an outdated template compared to VS 2022.
+TODO: update it based on P04_VS2022*

-OOP Skeleton with an actual Window as Base,
+This is an OOP Skeleton with an actual Window as Base.

 Previous two projects,
 - P01_Modeless, and,